Richard Florida, Director, Cities

-Richard is Director of Cities at the Martin Prosperity Institute at the University of Toronto’s Rotman School of Management.
+Richard is Director of Cities at the Martin Prosperity Institute at the University of Toronto’s Rotman School of Management and Director, Cities and University Professor at the University of Toronto.
 He is also Global Research Professor at New York University, and the founder of the Creative Class Group.
 He is a senior editor for The Atlantic, where he co-founded and serves as Editor-at-Large for CityLab, the world’s leading media site devoted to cities and urban affairs.
 A 2013 MIT study named him the world’s most influential thought leader and along with his colleagues Roger Martin and Don Tapscott he ranks as a leading management thinker as well.TIME magazine recognized his Twitter feed as one of the 140 most influential in the world.

 Florida is the author of several global best sellers, including the award-winning The Rise of the Creative Class.
 He previously taught at Carnegie Mellon and George Mason University, and has been a visiting professor at Harvard and MIT.
 He earned his Bachelor’s degree from Rutgers College and his Ph.D. from Columbia University.

 Led by Richard Florida, Cities develops new understanding of the forces that underpin urban prosperity and shape our cities.
 It aims to engender a broad shared and inclusive prosperity that can address and overcome to divides and challenges generated by urbanization in the advanced nations and around the world.
 Its multi-disciplinary team of urban researchers conducts data-driven research on urbanism and its challenges.
 Cities engages mayors and city-builders across the globe in building shared and sustainable urban prosperity.
 And it seeks to structure and engage the broader conversation on how to build better, more prosperous and inclusive cities worldwide.